Chitty: Culture

 Culturally, the Chitty have largely assimilated into the Malay culture with some Chinese, Dutch and Portuguese influences, although certain elements of Indian culture do remain.
 This is especially true in the case of marriages, where offerings of fruits and burning of incense are used.
 In the case of food, Malay spices, ingredients and the way of cooking have largely supplanted the Indian style.

-Chinese cultural influence on the Tamils is also evident, especially in the case of ancestral worship.
+Chinese cultural influence on the Chetty is also evident, especially in the case of ancestral worship.
 Religious objects used for conducting rituals were also used by the Chinese.
 The Chitty are also influenced by the Chinese to some extent in their ceramics works of art.

 Simplification of Tamil architecture among the Chitty is also present.
-Distinct from the Tamil, who have a complex Dravidian Temple Architecture in the Pallava style, that displays beautifully carved out sculptures of the Hindu gods in many rows, the Chitty temple tend to only have one row of these, or a picture of one single god in each of the three rows, as evidenced in the Sri Poyatha Moorthi Temple, built by Thaivanayagam Chitty in 1781.
+Distinct from the modern Tamil Nadu, known for its complex Tamizh Temple Architecture in the early pandya, medieval chozha/ chera& late Nayaka dynasties/Vijayanagara], that displays beautifully carved out sculptures of the Hindu gods in many rows, the Chitty temple tend to only have one row of these, or a picture of one single god in each of the three rows, as evidenced in the Sri Poyatha Moorthi Temple, built by Thaivanayagam Chitty in 1781.
+The Chitty temples also demonstrate the adoption of some Dutch colonial architectural influences.